redox-os/orbtk-book/src/ch01-02-hello-orbtk.md

 If you are not familiar with the concept of [closures](https://doc.rust-lang.org/rust-by-example/fn/closures.html), go ahead and consult the Rust book reference for a deep dive.
-For now, you just need to know that a closure can be used as a language shotcut for a function.
+For now, you just need to know that a closure can be used as a language shortcut for a function.
 When the closure `|ctx| {}` is executed, the result will be captured inside a return variable (`ctx`).
 The curly braces define the body, with the code that is executed inside the closure.